Andrea Doria: Legacy

 Bust of Doria.
 Palace of the Grand Dukes of Lithuania.

 Historian Henry Kamen regarded Doria as the most distinguished admiral of his time, an opinion echoed by others.
-Military historian Spencer C. Tucker considered him the best Christian admiral of his time, with successes in both land and sea.
+Military historian Spencer C. Tucker and others considered him the best Christian admiral of his time, with successes in both land and sea.
 According to Stanley Lane-Poole, "no name struck such terror into the hearts of the Turks."
-Doria played a role in the evolving amphibious warfare in the 16th century, based in direct assaults with the help of marine infantry and artillery.
-In Genoa, his role at bringing the city both independence and fortune within the Habsburg sphere of power won him widespread popularity.
+His leadership brought Genoa both fortune and independence within the Habsburg sphere of power, which won him widespread popularity in the city.

+Doria was Charles V's main admiral along with Álvaro de Bazán the Elder and Bernardino de Mendoza.
+The three played roles in the establishment of the Spanish treasure fleet system, with Doria and Bazán the Elder additionally becoming the main shipbuilders of Charles' navies.
+Doria also participated in the evolution of amphibious warfare led by Spanish and Italians, based in direct assaults with marine infantry and artillery.
+Despite his mixed success against the still dominant Ottoman navy, he largely succeeded in keeping the Imperial naval lines open between Spain and Italy.

-He was rivaled by his enemy Barbarossa, whose relationship with Hamilton Currey described as, "with them the ebb and flow of conquest and defeat alternated... great as was the one, it cannot be said that he was greater than the other".
+He was only rivaled by his enemy Barbarossa, whose relationship with Hamilton Currey described as, "with them the ebb and flow of conquest and defeat alternated... great as was the one, it cannot be said that he was greater than the other".
 It has been speculated the two maintained secret agreements to let each other escape, as Barbarossa was in usual negotiations with Charles V to potentially desert to imperial service.
+Doria is sometimes considered a privateer, not unlike Barbarossa himself, as he used his private fleet to increase his own wealth.

-Doria's reputation suffered with the fiasco of Preveza.
+Doria's international reputation suffered with the fiasco of Preveza against Barbarossa.
 Spanish-Imperial sources accused the Venetians of betraying Doria, while the Venetians accused Doria of sabotaging the battle, with the latter version becoming predominant in historiography due to its quickness and vigor.
-This colored Doria as a strong admiral, but also indecisive in his tactics and adverse to risk the fleets he owned, echoed by even Spanish chroniclers like Prudencio de Sandoval.
+Venetians colored Doria as a strong admiral, but also indecisive in his tactics and adverse to risk the fleets he owned, which was echoed by even Spanish chroniclers like Prudencio de Sandoval.
 Despite this, he retained the favor of Charles V and Philip II to his death.
+According to R. C. Anderson, "opinions as to his real worth have varied and will continue to vary, but there can be no doubt as to the position which he held among his contemporaries."

 Several ships were named in his honour since.